RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Kerr J.
       - Did not hold King George V statute as sacred, followed the sergeant idea
       - Unpremeditated political statement, serious not joking student
-      - not to be a prearranged “defilement” or “abuse” or misuse of the statue
+      - not to be a prearranged "defilement" or "abuse" or misuse of the statue
       - Victorian Act
         - preservation of order and decorum in streets and other public places
-      -  “improper” has a much wider meaning than “offensive”.
+      -  "improper" has a much wider meaning than "offensive".
         - offensive behavior if it can be said that conduct is hurtful, blameworthy or improper, and thus may offend.
       - persistence is not separately relied upon; it is the original conduct which is said to have been offensive, and for that reason its continuance is also alleged to have been offensive.
-      - What the police thought doesn’t matter, it’s the reasonable person
+      - What the police thought doesn't matter, it's the reasonable person

   - Ascertain the material facts
-    - It was proved that on 16th March, 1966, the defendant climbed on to a pedestal on which a statue of King George V stood and hung a placard, on which was printed in large letters the words “I will not fight in Vietnam”, from a part of the statue.
+    - It was proved that on 16th March, 1966, the defendant climbed on to a pedestal on which a statue of King George V stood and hung a placard, on which was printed in large letters the words "I will not fight in Vietnam", from a part of the statue.
     - squatted down at the foot of the statue and on top of the pedestal for about twenty minutes, refusing to come down when requested to do so by the police.
     - If the statue were in fact defiled or abused, then strong feelings of resentment might well have been calculated to arise
     - There is no criticism by the Crown of that political protest or demonstration as such.
 I have found as facts that: (a) the climbing on the pedestal of the statue and the hanging of the placard from part of the statue were an unpremeditated part of the political protest; (b) the conduct was not a student's prank or joke or stunt, but was originally undertaken in an incidental fashion as a means—even if a peculiar means—of drawing wider public attention to the protest.